-Housing Assistance Payment (HAP) is a type of social housing support that the local authority can give to people who are unable to fully afford their rent alone.
-This means that the local authority, which is the city or county council, will pay some or all of a person's or family's rent.
-HAP is for people with long-term housing needs and will eventually replace rent supplement for this group.
+Housing Assistance Payment (HAP) is a type of social housing support that the local authority can give to people who are unable to fully afford their rent.
+This means that the local authority, which is the city or county council, will pay some or all of a person’s or family’s rent.
+This payment is for people with long-term housing needs and will eventually replace rent supplement for this group.

 What is HAP?

-Under the HAP scheme you can take up full-time employment and still receive housing support.
+Under this scheme, you can take up full-time employment and still receive housing support.
 Your rent will be paid by your local authority (your city or county council) directly to your landlord, but you will also have to pay a weekly rent contribution to your local authority.
 Your rent contribution will be an amount of money and the amount you pay will be based on your income and ability to pay.

 Who can apply for HAP?

-If you would like to find out if you qualify for social housing support and HAP, you can find the information to contact your local authority here.
+If you would like to find out if you qualify for social housing support, you can contact your local authority directly.

 How does HAP work?

-If you qualify for HAP, you then have to find your own accommodation in the private rented market within the rent limits in your area.
-This means that you will have to find a house that is privately owned, to rent, within the area you applied for such as Finglas or South Dublin.
-A landlord is not allowed to refuse to rent the property to you on the basis that you are applying under the HAP scheme and they cannot refuse to accept HAP payments.
+If you qualify, you then have to find your own accommodation in the private rented market within the rent limits in your area.
+This means that you will have to find a house that is privately-owned, to rent, within the area you applied for such as Finglas or South Dublin.
+A landlord is not allowed to refuse to rent the property to you on the basis that you are applying under this scheme and they cannot refuse to accept HAP payments.

 How is my rent paid through HAP?

 Your local authority will pay your landlord monthly and you will pay your rent contribution weekly to the local authority.
 You can pay your rent contribution through the An Post Household Budget Scheme or by bank standing order.
 If you do not pay your rent contribution, payments to your landlord will be suspended and eventually stopped.
 You will then be completely responsible for paying the rent yourself.